hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

 ``operation`` lists various information regarding the GraphQL query/operation.

-- ``query_execution_time``: the time taken to parse the GraphQL query, compile it to SQL with permissions and user session variables, and then executing it and fetching the results back from Postgres.
+- ``query_execution_time``: the time taken to parse the GraphQL query (from JSON request), compile it to SQL with permissions and user session variables, and then executing it and fetching the results back from Postgres.
 The unit is in seconds.

 - ``user_vars``: contains the user session variables.
 Or the ``x-hasura-*`` session variables inferred from the authorization mode.